Saurabh-Singh-55/Advanced-RAG/readme.md

 python .\RAG_OpenAI_Raptor.py --no-update
 ```
 To update the files (stored in ./Melanoma_Papers)and create a new VectorStore:
+Make sure your files are present in `Melanoma_Papers` folder then run:

 ```
 python .\RAG_OpenAI_Raptor.py --update
 ```